Homemade Sushi is fun to make and this California Roll is the easy recipe to start with!

 This post contains affiliate links, which means we may make a commission at no extra cost to you should you click on the link and make a purchase.
 As an Amazon Associate we earn from qualifying purchases.

-I shopped at Mitsuwa Marketplace for all the Japanese products.
+I shopped at Mitsuwa Marketplace for all the sushi making products.
 (They are also in Chicago, New Jersey, Plano and Waikiki.)